confidence93/Python-Interpreter/README.md

 That is a interpreter of Python writen by python

-i implemented Data Structures and Algorithms of this project if also with python
+i implemented Data Structures and Algorithms of this project also with python

 i just want to know how python works(i have to study c language for this,not easy,but enjoy)